Geetha63/MS-Teams-Scripts/CQDReport/README.md

   Provide input 2 to get the CQD Report of Given time

   Give the input file as shown below.
-Keep this file in current location(Input.csv).
-Script will collect the data from `input.csv` file and capture the data from call quality     dashboard
+Keep this file in current location(CQD_Input.csv).
+Script will collect the data from `CQD_Input.csv` file and capture the data from call quality     dashboard

  |Dimensions  |	Measures| OutPutFilePath |	StartDate| EndDate | OutPutType	| MediaType	| IsServerPair |
  |------------|---------|----------------|-----------|---------|------------|-----------|--------------|